welcome to warren county united way of illinois!

 In cooperation with the

 Ronald and Cassandra Shawler Memorial Library, we are proud to offer this free program, for children ages 0-5, for Warren County Communities!
 Registration forms are available through United Way, the Regional Office of Education, and Warren County Libraries.
-You may also print a form at the link below.

 In cooperation with FamilyWize, Warren County residents have saved over $420,000 to date.
 This free discount prescription service is available, through United Way, to all residents in Warren County Communities.

-Strive for Less Than Five focuses on both community-based and school-based strategies to encourage all kids to strive for less than five absences – excused or unexcused – all year.
+Strive for Five focuses on both community-based and school-based strategies to encourage all kids to strive for less than five absences – excused or unexcused – all year.
 Strive for Less Than Five is a cooperative effort between Warren County and Knox County United Ways, the Regional Office of Education, and law enforcement in 5 counties.
 Strive for Less Than Five is programmed in cooperation with Attendance Works!

 We continue to develop new community impact programs and funding opportunities, in cooperation with other community leaders.
 We are committed not only to raising funds for our member agencies with our annual campaign, but in creating new opportunities for the communities we serve.